-The American Medical Association has estimated that about 5% of claims lines are denied by Medicare.
 Denials can lead to increased days in accounts receivable, write-off rates, and overall cost to collect, among other headaches.
+A study revealed that many AWVs conducted and billed may fail to meet compliance requirements set forth by CMS, which can trigger denials or more serious ramifications.
 If you want to better ensure that your annual wellness visit claims are not denied, you must know how to properly code them.

-In this blog, we'll provide you with the codes you need to use for annual wellness visits.
-We'll then share guidance that should help reduce the likelihood that your practice will experience denials associated with this service and another service commonly associated with the AWV that may trip you up: the initial preventive physician examination (IPPE).
+In this piece, we provide you with the HCPCS codes you need to use for annual wellness visits.
+We also share guidance that should help reduce the likelihood that your organization will experience denials associated with this service and another service commonly associated with the AWV that may trip you up: the initial preventive physician examination (IPPE).

 G0438 is the HCPCS code you should use when coding a patient's first annual wellness visit.
 Its long descriptor is "Annual wellness visit, includes a personalized prevention plan of service (PPPS), first visit," while its short descriptor is "Annual wellness first."